Paige-Xavier Woods Video Scandal: No Spanking From WWE For Now

 Bleacher Report noted that if WWE continued with how it is handling the matter, there is a good chance that the scandal will die out very soon.

 But not everyone is happy at how the matter is being handled.
-Disappointed at WWE’s (and the rest of the worldwide web’s) reaction to the Paige-Xavier Woods video scandal, Comic Book noted that the entire issue reeks of sexism.
+Disappointed by WWE’s (and the rest of the worldwide web’s) reaction to the Paige-Xavier Woods video scandal, Comic Book noted that the entire issue reeks of sexism.
 Apparently, social media is taking sides in the sex video scandal where Paige is subjected to ire and disgust while Xavier Woods gets “virtual high fives.”

 To top it off, the outlet noted how the issue was immediately thrown aside as a joke, with Twitter users jumping in to get a good laugh at how WWE “handled the situation.”